Top 10 Reasons for Studying Latin

 top 10 reasons to study latin

 In this day of computers, and the triumph of science and technology, when there is so much to learn and so little time, why study a dead language?
 Why not study something practical and useful?
 Like Spanish, for instance.
-While we agree the study of Spanish is a very good thing, what I propose to show you here is that there is no subject most useful, more practical, and more valuable than Latin.
+While we agree the study of Spanish is a very good thing, what I propose to show you here is that there is no subject more useful, more practical, and more valuable than Latin.

 1.)
 Latin is the next step after phonics.